 - King’s Chapel & Burying Ground

-- Boston Latin School site & Benjamin Franklin Statue
+- Boston Latin School & Benjamin Franklin Statue

 - Old Corner Bookstore